Bereavement Authority of Ontario (BAO) facts, stats & news

 - The BAO educates Ontario consumers (families) on the bereavement sector (funeral, burial/cemetery, cremation and alternative disposition).

-- The BAO is lead by a CEO/Registrar, who carries out the powers and duties as set out in the FBCSA and its regulations.
+- The BAO is lead by a CEO/Registrar of the FBCSA, who carries out the powers and duties as set out in the law and its regulations.

 - The BAO is wholly funded by licensee fees (not tax dollars).
 Licensee fees include new registrations and registration renewals.